-Besides, most human qualities, from work skills to coffee preferences, can be placed on a spectrum.
+Most human qualities, from work skills to coffee preferences, can be placed on a spectrum.
 If we agree on Gaussian distribution, there is very little chance you will talk to anyone who is ahead of the bell curve unless you misalign numbers on your graph.
 And if your recruitment process is well designed, you will have filtered out questionable candidates anyway.
 You are most likely to meet average people who may happen to have unique skills and interesting stories to tell and you're there to decide if you find those relevant to your context.

 Also, I have a high level of self-awareness.
 I'm humble enough to admit I actually know very little about my area of expertise.
 Admitting I suck at stuff is a powerful force thanks to which I keep learning new things and get better than the past version of myself.
-In no moment of time, however, I thought of myself as 'exceptional', 'the best' or 'outstanding' and your job offer might actually sound discouraging solely because it uses these terms.
+In no moment of time, however, I thought of myself as 'exceptional', 'the best' or 'outstanding' and your job offer might actually sound discouraging to me solely because it uses these terms.
 Don't tickle my impostor syndrome.
 I'm a skilled craftsman, not a marketer.

 There's only one rule

 Be.
 Freakin.
 Honest.
 Even.
 If.
 It.
 Makes.
 You.
 Look.
 Bad.